qossmic/deptrac/README.md

 ## Violations
-if we've 2 layers (Models, Controller) and one layer is using the other, deptrac will raise a violation by default. for example our controller is using the Model layer:
+if we've 2 layers (Models, Controller) and one layer is using the other, deptrac will raise a violation by default. for example a controller could try to use is the Model layer:

 ```php
 // see the example in examples/ModelController2